Best Known For

 Atherton has regularly taken roles as jerks or villains and says he enjoys the meatier material.
 He has been married to Bobbi Goldin since 1980.

-Actor.
-Born July 30, 1947, in Orange, Connecticut.
-William Atherton took to acting at a very young age, becoming the youngest member ever of New Haven's Long Wharf Theater company while still a high school student.
+Actor William Atherton was born William Atherton Knight on July 30, 1947, in Orange, Connecticut.
+Atherton took to acting at a very young age, becoming the youngest member ever of New Haven's Long Wharf Theater company while still a high school student.
 Atherton left his home state to attend college in Pittsburgh, earning his bachelor's of fine arts in drama from the Carnegie Institute of Technology at Carnegie Mellon University.
 After further training in the theater arts at California's Pasadena Playhouse, Atherton moved to New York City to pursue a professional career as a stage actor.

 After starring in several off-Broadway roles in the early 1970s, Atherton got his big break in film while appearing in a 1971 stage production of The Basic Training Of Pavlo Hummel.
 The legendary actor George C. Scott, a member of the board of the theater producing Pavlo Hummel, suggested the 23-year-old Atherton for the cast of his upcoming film The New Centurions.
 The 1972 film was Atherton's first movie, and the young actor was "green to the point of imbecility," he later admitted.
 "It was kind of like instant education, which I think I passed with a C. At least I passed," he said with a laugh.